 - a.
 Open events are to be registered and approved by Oglethorpe's Greek Life Coordinator.
 No exceptions will be made.
 Any violations will result in disciplinary action. - b.
 Events that are Open are not to exceed 150 people. - c.
-Examples of Open Type events include: Thirsty Thursdays, Friday Afternoon Day Parties, as well as non-large open alumni/brotherhood social gatherings. - d.
 Two sober party monitors in addition to the risk manager must be present at the event.
-Failure to supply adequate party monitors will result in disciplinary action. - e.
+Failure to supply adequate party monitors will result in disciplinary action. - d.
 The names of the two sober party monitors must be submitted with the Open Type party request in order for the event to be approved.